Chen Zhaodi: Volleyball

 In 1973, Chen was selected into the People's Liberation Army's Bayi Volleyball Team.
 In June 1979, she suffered an injury in an Asian Club Championship game against Japan's Hitachi Team and fractured the radial bone in her left arm.
 Two months later, she played for the Bayi team in the Fourth National Games of China with her left arm wrapped in bandage, henceforth earning the nickname "One-armed General".

 In 1976, Chen was selected by China women's national volleyball team to play as a setter.
 Coached by Yuan Weimin, the team won its first Asian championship in 1979.
-In 1981, the team won the FIVB Volleyball Women's World Cup for the first time, and Chen played a key role in that victory, together with her teammate and close friend Lang Ping.
-The following year, the team won the 1982 FIVB Volleyball Women's World Championship in Peru.
+In 1981, the team won the FIVB World Cup for the first time, and Chen played a key role in that victory, together with her teammate and close friend Lang Ping.
+The following year, the team won the 1982 FIVB World Championship in Peru.
 The team won three more world titles in the next four years and its members were hailed as national heroes in China.
 Chen retired in 1983 as a player and was an assistant coach for the team when it won the gold medal at the 1984 Summer Olympics.
 Beginning in 1983, she studied at Beijing Institute of Physical Education.

 In 1986, Chen became the head coach of China's national junior team, which won the bronze medal at the 1987 Women's Junior Volleyball World Championships.
 However, she was diagnosed with cancer in 1988 and had to leave the post.

 After undergoing cancer treatment, she joined the reorganized national women's volleyball team in 1989 and served as team manager until 1992.
 In 1993, she became Vice President of the Chinese Volleyball Association.